Betsy Sussler . . . I’d like to know how you got started on the Cuban project.

 BS Do you prefer having more time to spend with your subjects—a more intimate or familiar approach?

 GG And then why it happened.
-O.K.
+Okay.
 That happens but why do they reach that moment of confusion?

 BS Yes, it’s a misunderstanding of what a moment is.
 Some do resonate more than others.
 You haven’t stopped working with other artists, have you?